LFD-byte/bio_collect/README.md

 # bio_collect
-Collect all kinds of materials of bioinformatics
+Collect all kinds of materials of bioinformatics.

 [Awesome DeepBio](https://github.com/gokceneraslan/awesome-deepbio)
 A curated list of awesome deep learning applications in the field of computational biology during 2007-2019.